-Cacao Summary: Cacao (Theobroma cacao) is an Amazonian tree with highly desired seed pods containing the substance responsible for what we know today as chocolate.
-This herb has always been highly sought after, and in fact was so highly valued in Aztec times, the seeds were used as a form of currency.
+Cacao (Theobroma cacao) is an Amazonian tree with highly desired seed pods containing the substance responsible for what we know today as chocolate.
+This herb has always been highly sought after, and in fact was so highly valued in Aztec times that the seeds were used as a form of currency.
 The latin name "Theobroma" actually means "food of the gods".

 When using this plant as medicine, it's important to consider a few things in its preparation.
-Always choose cacao with the littlest amount of processing possible, and avoid anything with added sugar.
+Always choose cacao with the least amount of processing possible, and avoid anything with added sugar.

-In the past, processing involved roasting and mixing the powder into a highly bitter drink.
-The sweet chocolate you find commonly in many convenience stores today are not the same thing.
-You can find unprocessed roasted cacao powder in health food shops however, which is much better for use as a medicine and daily health tonic.
+In the past, processing involved roasting and mixing the powder into a bitter drink.
+The sweet chocolate you find commonly in many convenience stores today is not the same thing.
+You can find unprocessed roasted cacao powder in health food shops which is much better for use as a medicine and daily health tonic.

 The whole plant is medicinal for different uses.
-The leaves are best for cancer treatment, while the seeds (chocolate) are best for its uses involving the chemical theobromine (appetite stimulant, anti-diabetic, anti-cholesterol, stimulant) which is very similar to caffeine.
+The leaves are the best for cancer, while the seeds (chocolate) are best for its uses involving the chemical theobromine (appetite stimulant, anti-diabetic, anti-cholesterol, stimulant) which is very similar to caffeine.
 The nutritional content of cacao seeds are also very impressive, containing minerals such as copper, magnesium, and iron, making this useful as a nutritional supplement as well.

 Seeds (raw or processed), oil, leaves, bark